Thorfinn (Vinland Saga): Characterization and themes

 One of the earliest concepts when drawing Thorfinn for the manga was making a story about a slave.
 Despite being a slave, Thorfinn would face several challenges in reaching his goal.
 He was inspired by the King of Norway Olaf Tryggvason, who lost his position as a king and became a slave but managed to reacquire kingship.
 Unlike Tryggvason, Thorfinn was written to face several new problems.
 Yukimura wanted Thorfinn to learn about oppression and human afflictions.
 Yukimura stated that Thorfinn does not have a notable skill or great strength.
 In order to stand out as a main character, he was written to experience the pain human beings suffer.
 After Thorfinn is a slave, the character grows to the point that he might be unrecognizable.
 Thorfinn's enslavement also resulted in his being more expressive due to his wrath.
-While Thorfinn becomes a pacifist after his time of being a slave, he still tells to himself that there are times in which violence is often needed.
-During his life as a slave, Thorfinn realizes the pain he has caused as a Viking as a build up to have Thorfinn properly search for redemption in his new quest.
-This eventually leads to his misrelationship with the vengeful Hild whose village was taken by the Vikings.
-As the final arc of the manga was written, Yukimura expressed joy when writing Hild forgiving Thorfinn to the long development of the characters.
+While Thorfinn becomes a pacifist during his time as a slave, he still tells himself that there are times in which violence is often needed.
+During his life as a slave, Thorfinn realizes the pain he has caused as a Viking as a build up to have him properly search for redemption in his new quest.
+This eventually leads to his relationship with the vengeful Hild whose village was taken by the Vikings.
+As the final arc of the manga was written, Yukimura expressed joy when writing Hild forgiving Thorfinn.

 In the following story arcs, where Thorfinn expresses himself more frequently, Yukimura writes that the protagonist is still wrathful.
 The vengeful hunter Hild was created to remind Thorfinn of his sins as a Viking, in the same way, that the series starts with Thorfinn wanting revenge against Askeladd.
 Thorfinn's quest for Vinland comes from Yukimura's interest in how the people of Northern Europe reached the Americas more than 400 years earlier than Christopher Columbus' discovery.
-However, when he looked into it, he wondered how the Icelanders, who originally came from Norway, are going further, to Greenland and Vinland.
-Yukimura's thoughts about the Cold War and the September 11 attacks were projected on Thorfinn's character, who is traumatized by his actions as a Viking and thus decides to find Vinland in order to make a land where people from different races are able to live together peacefully.
+However, when he looked into it, he wondered how the Icelanders, who originally came from Norway, went further to Greenland and Vinland.
+Yukimura's thoughts about the Cold War and the September 11 attacks were projected onto Thorfinn's character, who is traumatized by his actions as a Viking and so decides to find Vinland in order to make a land where people from different races are able to live together peacefully.